percula/planter_docs/content/en/docs/getting-started/quick-start.md

 ---
 title: "Quick Start"
-description: "This guide shows you how to create your first garden and add plants."
+description: "A quick introduction to creating your first garden in Planter"
-lead: "This guide shows you how to create your first garden and add plants."
 url: "quick-start"
 ---

 For more detailed information, please use the navigation menu or search bar.